Call Me When You Get the Chance

 leave me soft but still gone.
 Until we are no longer screaming matches in Walmart parking lots,

-and “I hate yous” through clamped teeth but rather the silent whisper of people that were gone so
+and “I hate yous” through clamped teeth, but rather the silent whisper of people that were gone so

 fast only the trace of their breath was left behind.